 Be careful to use only organic one, as Tofu can be mutant food.
 While I was in Sri Lanka I had attended a cooking class and we have been informed that we should limit the use of Tofu because nowadays you hardly find original, organic Tofu.
 If you want to learn more about Tofu you can watch an informative documentary Here

 1 tbsp agave syrup of any other syrup you wish

 Stir the garlic, onion, tamari, pepper and the agave syrup and pour over the tofu slices. cover and leave them for 1 hour.
 Bake them in 180 degrees until golden in both sides.

-Seitan is made of gluten and has flavour similar to meat.
+Seitan is made of gluten and has a flavour similar to meat.
 In order to make you have to rinse and wash whole grain flour or but the ready mix one.
 It can be baked, fried, and steamed.
-In addition you can blend it , season it and make vegan burgers or “meatballs”.
-Personally I made it once and I did not really enjoy it.
+In addition, you can blend it, season it and make vegan burgers or “meatballs”.
+Personally, I made it once and I did not really enjoy it.

 Packaged meat substitutes.

 These substitutes are made of soy, wheat or peas proteins and you can find them frozen or chilled.
 Generally, these products are processed and should not be considered as your base in your Vegetarian / Vegan diet.
 Make sure you read the labels correctly.
 Personally, I never tried them as I consider them a fake food.